 We worked hard to make this process as simple as possible.
-Issuers are first vetted to make sure they are eligible for a regulation crowdfunding offering.
+First we do a background check on all Issuers looking to issue securities and ensure that they meet the requirements set forth by the rules in Regulation Crowdfunding.
 Once Wunderfund.co determines that they are eligible, then they are allowed to build their offering page.
 If you find a company you want to invest in, then simply create an account, verify your accreditation status, find an investment that works for you, complete the legal documents and fund the investment.
 When an investment is made, the money is held in escrow until the investment target is met.
 Once the investment target is met, the money is transferred to the issuer for the sole purpose of the specific project in which you invested.

 Yes.
 All investors, even if considered 'unaccredited', will be able to use Wunderfund.co to invest.
 While this has opened a huge gate for investors, there are still limitations on the amounts an individual can invest each year.
 Wunderfund.co will automatically let you know how much you can invest based on your annual income and net worth; as established when you create your personalized profile.